ArseneDellamis/NetpipoBackend/README.md

 1. database
 2. tables
 - after installation of java ide navigate to the extracted file then open with the ide
+- if no role exists in role table, insert USER and ADMIN before running the system

 ## application Structure